10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 The Perpetual Victim thrives on the empathy they evoke.
 Their victimhood becomes a shield, deflecting blame, excusing bad behavior, and manipulating others into offering support and resources.

-They might use guilt and emotional manipulation to keep you invested in their drama, subtly pressuring you to take sides, offer solutions, or even become their cheerleader.
+They may use guilt and manipulation to keep you involved in their drama.
+They subtly pressure you to take sides, offer solutions, or support them.

 Here are some red flags to watch out for: